trungdullc/01noobHacker/LeetCodeSolutions/solution/0000-0099/0021.Merge Two Sorted Lists/README.md

 def nodes_to_list(head):
    """
-   Helper to convert a linked list to a Python list.
+   Helper to convert a linked list to a Python list
    """
    result = []
    while head: